Chaoyi-Pang/Chaoyi-Pang/README.md

 ## Hi there 👋
+I'm from a medschool but I like coding.
 <!--
 **Chaoyi-Pang/Chaoyi-Pang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.